Absolute Expressiveness of Subgraph-based Centrality Measures: Introduction

-\paragraph{Our Main Objective.} With the family of subgraph motif measures in place, Riveros and Salas went on to isolate favourable properties enjoyed by subgraph motif measures depending on the underlying subgraph motifs, that is, the set of relevant subgraphs~\cite{RiSa20}.
-Actually, their analysis focused on subgraph motif measures for undirected graphs with the filtering function being always the logarithmic function.
-In this work, instead, our main objective is to delineate the limits of the family of (monotonic) subgraph motif measures as a whole (i.e., without fixing a priori the filtering function) for both directed and undirected graphs.
-More precisely, we would like to understand when an arbitrary centrality measure is a (monotonic) subgraph motif one, or when it induces the same ranking as a (monotonic) subgraph motif one.
+Despite the thorough analysis performed in~\cite{RiSa20}, the absolute expressiveness of the family of subgraph-based centrality measures remains largely unexplored.
+Our main objective is to delineate the limits of the family of subgraph-based measures for both directed and undirected graphs.
+More precisely, we would like to understand when an arbitrary centrality measure is a subgraph-based one, or when it induces the same ranking as a subgraph-based one.